 “Thank you” Robin Sharma for making me understand the importance of waking up early and Steve Pavlina for giving me the practical tip to wake up early.
 I started this challenge on 20-Aug-2013 and missed to wake up early on 29-Sep-2013.
 I am human right?.
 I restarted the challenge and finished it successfully on 10-Nov-2013.
-Past few weeks were the most productive weeks in my life.
+Past few weeks were the most productive weeks of my life.
 I was able to achieve more than I thought was possible.
 Though, I did not become a celebrity in the last few weeks (obviously that was not my goal), I am better/matured than who I was before.

-I got roughly 2-3 hours daily, which I used mostly for learning purposes, tapping exercises, self-realization exercises (where I probe deeply into myself with a lot of questions and writing down the answers in paper) etc. It was simply awesome.
-One important deviation from the original plan was that I started using facebook and internet for leisure activities during these morning hours.
+I got roughly 2-3 hours daily, which I used mostly for learning purposes, tapping exercises, self-realization exercises (where I probe deeply into myself with a lot of questions and writing down the answers in a paper) etc. It was simply awesome.
+One important deviation from the original plan was that I started using Facebook and internet for leisure activities during these morning hours.
 (Roughly 30 - 45 minutes).

 Most of the changes that I experienced are internal - changes in my thought process and my perception of the world.
 I don’t have the means to measure it or even to show that these changes are related to myself waking up early.
 But, I can simply attribute all the changes in the last few weeks to the new habit - “Rising Early” - based on the simple reasoning.

 Discovered my love for programming - During my college days, I was crazy about C programming language.
 Graphics & Pointers are my favorite.
 I used to program just for the sake of programming till 3-4 AM in the morning, most of the days.
 I used to develop small utilities in Visual Basic for myself.
-Eventually along the way, 9 yrs in corporate world - I lost that interest and even started hating IT industry for the petty politics and exploitation at every level.
+Eventually along the way, 9 yrs in the corporate world - I lost that interest and even started hating IT industry for the petty politics and exploitation at every level.
 There were days when I enjoyed working on interesting projects with AMEX, Toyota, Legal & General etc.

 One fine day, Dinesh came home to discuss with me, about the design of the new J2EE application that he is building for a design competition in his company.
 We are free to choose the design & implement.
 We were happy and explored multiple options.
-Once the design discussion was over, the topic changed to my perception about IT industry.
+Once the design discussion was over, the topic changed to my perception of IT industry.

 Just that I did not do it in recent times and the petty politics in IT industry clouded my vision.
 Thanks to Dinesh.

 Stopped chasing money - Before you make any decision about my decision, please wait.
-This does not mean that I wont do anything to earn money.
+This does not mean that I won’t do anything to earn money.
 (I need money to live anyway) Just that, I would not do anything / start anything with the sole purpose of earning money.
-There must be some sort of interest / passion associated with that activity.
+There must be some sort of interest/passion associated with that activity.
 I should be able to do that specific activity even if I don’t earn money from that activity (ex. blogging).
 Most people know that I crave for more money, actually a more luxurious and free lifestyle.
-I begin to see now that, it was not for choice of the lifestyle, it was a wish/hope to escape from the reality.
+I begin to see now that, it was not for the choice of the lifestyle, it was a wish/hope to escape from the reality.
 I am pretty happy with my personal life, right now.
 I can attribute this to my hatred with IT industry.

 When I discovered my love for programming, this change followed automatically.
 Now, I don’t see any big difference in driving a Maruthi Alto or an Audi, as long as it takes me from Point A to Point B. However, If I have few million dollars in my bank account, I would definitely buy an Audi car.
 The point is - “When I don’t have a million dollars, I am happy driving an Alto.” - Such a relieving realization.

 Ready to change what does not work - I do have a blueprint to live.
-I set some of them as change-able and some of them as non-negotiable.
-I have realized that whole of my blueprint should be change-able, based on strict evaluation criteria.
+I set some of them as changeable and some of them as non-negotiable.
+I have realized that whole of my blueprint should be changeable, based on strict evaluation criteria.
 Because, we do get a lot of new experiences, information over time which makes our previous experience obsolete.

 One such assumption that I made along the way was - “I must switch from IT industry permanently and I don’t want to work for any other IT company”.
 This assumption was challenged by many people and the latest was Dinesh.
-Again another thought provoking discussion with him, followed by self probing questions in the next day morning - I decided to change the company that I work for and I planned to stay in IT industry for some more time, till I become an expert in another industry.
+Again another thought-provoking discussion with him, followed by self-probing questions in the next day morning - I decided to change the company that I work for and I planned to stay in IT industry for some more time, till I become an expert in another industry.

 “My blueprint for life is no longer non-negotiable.
 It will adapt and evolve.”